jamalh110/farmville/README.md

 ## Your job:
 - Our existing program has a displayable object class and creates some basic objects, which it displays in a pretty random way so that you can see them.
 Then it loops animating one or two things, again in a totally random way to demonstrate the capability.
 - Your task is create one thread per moving object, which would loop and show the object as it moves around.
 Use the monitor style of synchronization, and use monitor condition variables to wait for specific things.
 - Additionally, do the redisplay action in a separate thread that loops: it should redisplay, sleep for a while, then repeat.
 Aim for at least 10 frames per second (100ms sleep time).
+- Keep your bakery stats updated
-- PLEASE NOTE: Our example program (as given to you) uses usleep.
-This is NOT the way for threads to pause – it pauses the whole application.
-Your threads will be using the condition variable wait_until operation, which lets you wait for a timed delay.
-You should read about wait_until, and eliminate usleep completely from your new main process.
+- **PLEASE NOTE**: Our example program (as given to you) uses sleep_for.
+This is NOT the recommended way for event-based threads to pause.
+For threads that need to take actions when certain events happen, they should use the condition variable wait_until operation.

+## How to submit (Both parts 1 and 2):
+- Submit a zip of your source folder to Gradescope
+- Also submit a 15-30 second video of your simulation running to Gradescope
+- (Part 2 only) A short document called report.pdf that explains your thread safety decisions.
+This does not need to be long, 0.5-1 pages is plenty
+- (Part 2 only) If you would like to be considered for extra credit (extra credit is for part 2 only), submit a file called extracredit.txt that explains what extra steps you took to make your farm look nice

 ## Part 1: Due on 10/20
 For this part of the assignment, we want you to implement all the needed threads to do concurrent animation of all the moving parts, with proper layout on the screen (you have to decide where to put each thing), but without implementing any of the logic for threads interacting with each other.